ianrobrien/cpp-computing-fundamentals-old/README.rst

 - It works with ReSharper and I just bought a license for myself

-Why I am using Team Services
+Why I am using Team Services:

 - Because it is the only (free) VS build service that I know of

-Why I am using VSTest
+Why I am using VSTest:

 - Because it is the only testing framework Team Services supports